antondan1307/SwipeLearn-AI/README.md

 # SwipeLearn-AI

-A simple web application for learning English vocabulary with short videos and flashcards.
+SwipeLearn-AI is a demo web application for practicing English vocabulary.

-This is a prototype.
-It lets users watch a short embedded video and practice vocabulary using interactive flashcards.
+It uses **React** and **Tailwind CSS** to display a short video and interactive flashcards.

 ## Running

-Open `index.html` in a web browser.
+Simply open `index.html` in a web browser.
+No build step is required because it loads React and Tailwind from CDNs.